Curriculum learning for data-driven modeling of dynamical systems

+Learning a model here consists in estimating the best set of parameters $\btheta$ in the sense of the optimization problem defined in Eq.~\ref{eq_loss_optim}.
+In the context of neural networks, this acts as the loss function used for training.
+The regularization term may promote several properties of the optimal solution $\btheta$, such as the popular choice of low magnitude (ridge regression), $\regul\left(\btheta\right) \sim \normLM{\btheta}{2}$, or sparsity, $\regul\left(\btheta\right) \sim \normLM{\btheta}{1}$, possibly mimicked with a suitable dropout strategy.
+We adopt a discrete-in-time viewpoint, in a formulation consistent with the discrete model in Eq.~\ref{Eq_recmodel}.
+The loss function $\loss$ associated with the training problem then writes \be \loss\left(\btheta\right) = \sum_{k=1}^K{\normLM{\bobs_k - \measope\left(\bvpred_k\left(\btheta \right)\right)}{2}^2} + \regul\left(\btheta\right), \ee with $K$ such that $T = K \, \Delta t$ and the 1-step ahead dynamical model $\displaystyle \bvpred_{k+1} = \recmodel\left(\bvpred_k; \blatent_k\right)$.
 The loss is here simply defined in terms of the Euclidean distance but many alternative definitions could be employed.
 For instance, optimal transport-based metrics, such as Dynamic Time Warping (DTW), can prove useful when observations come at a poorly known or controlled time pace.
 While the way the prediction from the model is compared with observational data is pivotal, the focus in this work is instead on the relevance of the training data.
-The present findings are believed to hold disregarding of the definition of the loss.
+The present findings are believed to hold, disregarding the definition of the loss.